Guide to configuring and using ForgeRock® Access Management as a RADIUS Server.

 3.1.
 Troubleshooting the RADIUS Server Service

-This section covers how to configure AM to troubleshoot the RADIUS Server service, describes how to run a sample client included with AM, and provides details about some specific issues that you might run into when using the RADIUS Server service.
+This section covers how to configure AM to troubleshoot the RADIUS Server service, and provides details about some specific issues that you might run into when using the RADIUS Server service.

 3.1.1.
 Configuring for Troubleshooting the RADIUS Server Service